| |

 The ugly?

-It’s high in pea and pea protein.
+Taste of the Wild is high in pea and pea protein.

 This is a lower quality protein that may cause digestive upset and put off fussy cats.